Freedom Of Information Act 2000

 Westmorland General Hospital

-To view the Trust’s Publication Scheme, please click here
+To view the Trust’s previous Publication Scheme from 2009, please click here

 Whether or not information is disclosed, there is a duty to confirm whether or not it exists.
 The main exemptions are: